Xilinx/mlir-aie/programming_guide/section-1/README.md

             ComputeTile = tile(2, 3)
             ComputeTile = tile(2, 4)
 ```
 Once we are done declaring our blocks (and connections), we print the ctx wrapped design python defined design is converted to mlir and printed to stdout.
-Then we finish our python code by calling the strucgtural design function.
+Then we finish our python code by calling the structural design function.
 ```
     # print the mlir conversion
     print(ctx.module)